Marcus Rashford: 2019–2021: Continued development despite injury issues

 On 26 September 2020, Rashford scored his first goal of the season in a 3–2 win against Brighton & Hove Albion.
 On 20 October, he scored the winning goal in a 2–1 away win against PSG in the first match of the 2020–21 Champions League.
 In the next Champions League match, Rashford scored his first United hat-trick in a 5–0 win over RB Leipzig; it was the second hat-trick ever scored by a United substitute, following manager Solskjær in the Premier League in 1999.
 He became the sixth United player to score a Champions League hat-trick, and the first since Robin van Persie in 2014.
 Rashford suffered a shoulder injury during a 3–1 victory against Everton; he continued to play despite the injury, but completed only one full game over the following month.
 On 26 December, Rashford became the third youngest United player to score 50 Premier League goals, when he scored the opening goal in the away fixture against Leicester City that ended in a 2–2 draw.

 On 12 January 2021, Rashford assisted a goal for Paul Pogba to score the only goal of the game against Burnley, which resulted in United being top of the table for the first time since the 2012–13 season.
 On 2 February, he scored the second goal in United's Premier League record-equalling 9–0 win against Southampton.
 During a 1–0 win against West Ham in the FA Cup on 9 February, Rashford made his 250th appearance for the club, becoming the fourth youngest to reach the milestone.
 In April it was reported by ESPN that he had "not played a game completely pain-free in two years" due to shoulder, back, and foot injuries.
 Following the conclusion of the UEFA Euro 2020 tournament in which he represented England, it was agreed upon by club doctors and specialists that Rashford would be operated on; the surgery "went well" and ruled him out until October of the 2021–22 season.

+2021–2022 season: Post recovery form issues

-Rashford returned to training on 11 October, and made a goalscoring return in a 4–2 away loss to Leicester, coming off the bench and making the score 2–2.
+Rashford returned to training on 11 October 2021, and made a goalscoring return in a 4–2 away loss to Leicester, coming off the bench and making the score 2–2.
 On 22 January 2022, in a 1–0 win against West Ham United, Rashford came on in the 63rd minute for Anthony Elanga, going on to score a 93rd-minute winner; the goal meant he had scored more last-minute winners in Premier League history (four) than any other player, and new manager Ralf Rangnick responded by saying Rashford was "one of the top strikers in England" amid a bad run of form.